kjdixon74/ATM-Machine/README.md

-## Project Title:
+## Title
 ATM-Machine

-## Project Description:
+## Description
-A simple ATM machine to keep track of your account balance and to deposit and withdraw money.
+A simple ATM machine to keep track of your account balance and to deposit and withdraw money

-## Project Improvements:
+## Project Improvements
 * Add instructions to help user through process
 * Add colors to deposit and cash back amounts to better distinguish between the two
 * Add validations to ensure user cannot withdraw more money than the account balance